Criminal Law (LAW) (LCR)

 LCR 906 - Criminal Procedure I: The Law of Criminal Investigation

-This course falls within the categories of constitutional law and criminal practice.
-It focuses on the Fourth , Fifth and Sixth Amendments to the U.S. Constitution, and investigates the constitutional regulation of police investigatory activity.
-Specifically, and although it may also cover other related topics, its principal focus relates to the law governing searches and seizures, and the law regulating police interrogation of suspects.
+This course is best understood as "Cops, Robbers and the Constitution."
+It falls within the categories of constitutional law and criminal practice.
+It focuses on the Fourth , Fifth and Sixth Amendments to the U.S. Constitution, and investigates the constitutional regulation of police investigatory activity from one's first encounter with the police through the beginning of trial.
+Its principal focus relates to the law governing searches and seizures, and the law regulating police interrogation of suspects though it will also cover a few other related topics.
 Eligibility: Required JD course.
 Course format: lecture.
-This course is recommended for taking the bar exam.
+Recommended for taking the bar exam.
 Grading: other (see syllabus), 100%.
-This course cannot be taken for an S/U grade.
+No S/U grade.

 LCR 907 - Criminal Procedure II: The Law of Criminal Adjudication